 How to Plan Your Guerrilla Campaign?

 The first step is always having a plan.
-This may seem as anti-improvisation but even guerrilla fighters need a man with a plan.
-You need to list the available platforms that can be converted to canvases for your masterpiece.
+This may seem as anti-improvisation but even guerrilla fighters need intricately thought-out.
+You can start off by listing the available platforms that can be converted to canvases for your masterpiece.
 Is there a university nearby?
-Schools, Bus stops, malls… etc?
+Schools, bus stops, or shopping centres for example?

 The next question to answer is where does your product fit with the consumer demographics?
-The answer to this question will help you determine where, when, and how to place your guerrilla advertising campaign.
-A fast-food restaurant would benefit more by targeting universities during the semester, or beaches in the summer.
+The answer to this question will help you determine where, when and how to place your guerrilla advertising campaign.
+A fast-food restaurant would benefit more by targeting universities during the semester for example.

-No matter what marketing strategy you adopt it’s important to use the Internet to capitalize on the hype.
+No matter what advertising strategy you adopt, it’s important to use the internet to further the hype.
 A flash mob at a mall can get you a lot of exposure because of all the leg traffic.
 But it’s not going to be enough to boost your sales the way you need it to.
-Relying on word of mouth is a thing of the past and won’t give much momentum to your campaign.
-You can, however, film your campaign and post it on YouTube for example.
-With a few SEO tricks your video can access virtually unlimited viewers.
-An effective online marketing plan working hand in hand with a good guerrilla advertising campaign can be the recipe for success.